PackagePages/LaravelPackage.com/docs/02-development-environment.md

 We now have a `composer.json` file and an empty src/ directory.
 However, we don’t have access to any Laravel specific functionality as provided by the `Illuminate` components.

 To use these components in our package, we’ll require the [Orchestra Testbench](https://github.com/orchestral/testbench).
 Note that each version of the Laravel framework has a corresponding version of Orchestra Testbench.
-In this post, I’ll assume we’re developing a package for **Laravel 8.0** which is the latest version at the moment of writing this post.
+In this section, I’ll assume we’re developing a package for **Laravel 8.0** which is the latest version at the moment of writing this section.

 ```bash
 composer require --dev "orchestra/testbench=^6.0"